WATERS, William Henry

 With those words, on 24 May 1915, the Hamilton Spectator announced to the district that the war had claimed the first Hamilton man.

 After surviving the landing at Gallipoli on 25 April 1915, William received gunshot wounds to his lower body on 5 May and was transported to Alexandria.
-He passed away from his wounds in hospital on 8 May 1915.
-William was buried at the Chatby Military and War Memorial Cemetery, Alexandria, Egypt.
+He died from his wounds in hospital on 8 May 1915.
+William was buried at the Chatby Military and War Memorial Cemetery, in Alexandria, Egypt.

 On 18 February 1916, the Hamilton Spectator published a letter sent to Williams’ mother Martha.
 It was from John Mills of Hamilton who also served with the 14th Battalion.
 He told Martha that ‘Harry’ and others were about to enter a trench when attacked by Turks.
-Harry seemed lucid and they were sure he would pull through, so they were shocked to hear the news he had died.
-John said his sergeant believed Harry was the gamest man in the platoon
+Harry seemed lucid, and they were sure he would pull through, so it shocked them to hear the news he had died.
+John said his sergeant believed Harry was the gamest man in the platoon.
+Martha died in 1919, aged sixty.

 ONLINE SOURCES